 2008 – Legislation changed Idaho Code, Section 39-414 language: “For purposes of this chapter, a PH district is not a subdivision of the state and is considered an independent body corporate and politic, in terms of negotiating long term debt and financing.”
 (This will move the local PH district outside the Frasier legal case of debt financing.)

-Idaho Title 39, Chapter 4 defines the Public Health Districts as:
+Idaho Title 39, Chapter 4 – Public Health Districts:

 39-401.
 LEGISLATIVE INTENT.
 The various health districts, as provided for in this chapter, are not a single department of state government unto themselves, nor are they a part of any of the twenty (20) departments of state government authorized by section 20, article IV, Idaho constitution, or of the departments prescribed in section 67-2402, Idaho Code.